roman-milk/roman-milk.github.io/she-taught-me-well.md

+===

- ****** She Taught Me Well ****** bygeronimo_appleby© I groaned as I felt her fingers envelop my shaft, never before had another person handled my cock in a sexual way and it was a sublime moment for me.
+I groaned as I felt her fingers envelop my shaft, never before had another person handled my cock in a sexual way and it was a sublime moment for me.
 I had dreamt and fantasised about this day and here it was at last.
 I was going to lose my virginity, not only that but I was giving it to a voluptuous, mature, beautiful woman; a woman who would take her time with me, who would unwrap each act that we enjoyed together as though each one was a gift to be cherished.
 I would cleave to the memory of this night with Gillian, pulling the memory from it's box often over the coming years and savouring the images, the fondly remembered textures and tastes, the scents and the sounds of her before I packed the memory away once again into its velvet lined box.

  Although I didn't know at that time, she was the perfect one to show me the secrets of a woman's body, how to kiss and lick parts of her that I would never have dreamt were erogenous, how to manipulate her tender, intimate places with fingers and tongue, how to bring her pleasure and perhaps the most important lesson of the night; putting that pleasure before my own.